MonCore/moncore/docs/public/01-platform-overview.md

 The platform is architected to operate in sandbox and production under identical code paths, controls, and audit guarantees, with only credentials and counterparties differing between environments.

+This documentation is intended for:
+– Issuer sponsors and safeguarding institutions evaluating sponsorship and technical readiness – Regulated fintech platforms and embedded finance operators evaluating deployment of regulated products on MonCore – Regulators, auditors, and supervisory reviewers performing architectural and control review

 MonCore may be deployed as a complete regulated financial operating system, providing execution, compliance, and control layers, or embedded as a financial kernel inside existing licensed infrastructures.

 ### Target Users & Deployment Profiles